Aqua-0/Pokemon_Star_Console_Edition/README.md

 Taking Pokemon Star v0.2, made by Rusyaas and turning it into a console-playable state.
-WARNING: If you have already downloaded Pokemon Ultra Moon (not using a cart), make (ABSOL)UTELY SURE that you do ALL the instructions later on.
-Without, bad things may happen...
+WARNING: If you have already downloaded Pokemon Ultra Moon (not using a cart), make (ABSOL)UTELY SURE that you delete Ultra Moon when the guide tells you to.
+Otherwise, bad things may happen...

 # Prerequisites #